tkishel/pe_tune/README.md

 Amount of RAM to reserve for the OS.

+##### `--use_current_memory_per_jruby`

+Use currently-defined settings to determine memory_per_jruby.

 ## Reference

-This module queries PuppetDB for node group membership to identify PE Infrastructure hosts, queries PuppetDB for facts for each of those hosts to identify system resources, and outputs optimized settings for PE services (in YAML format) use in Hiera.
+This subcommand queries PuppetDB for node group membership to identify PE Infrastructure hosts, queries PuppetDB for facts for each of those hosts to identify system resources, and outputs optimized settings for PE services (in YAML format) use in Hiera.

 ### Output